Anicet Abel: Ludogorets Razgrad

 In July 2014, Anicet joined the defending champions Ludogorets Razgrad, as an aftermath of the financial uncertainty in Botev Plovdiv.
 On 16 July 2014, Anicet made his Ludogorets and UEFA Champions League debut in a 4–0 home win against Luxembourgish side F91 Dudelange, after he was subbed in for Marcelinho at the 63rd minute mark.
 Three minutes later, he scored his first goal for the club, finishing low after being picked out by Virgil Misidjan.
 On 19 July 2014, he made his league debut in a 1–0 away loss against Haskovo.
 On 23 August 2014, he scored his first league goal for Ludogorets in a 2–2 away draw against Lokomotiv Sofia.
 Anicet opened the scoring in the 9th minute, and later scored his second in the 83rd minute.
 On 16 September 2014, he made his UEFA Champions League group stage debut in a 2–1 away loss to Premier League side Liverpool.
 He helped Ludogorets win the league in his debut season, scoring 3 league goals in 22 appearances.

 After winning the league again in the following season, Ludogorets qualified for the 2016–17 UEFA Champions League group stage, after beating OFK Titograd and Red Star Belgrade in the qualifiers.
 Ludogorets finished third in the group, 1 point ahead of Basel and qualified for the Europa League knockout stage.
 He played in both the matches against Danish Superliga side Copenhagen, as Ludogorets got knocked out of the tournament in the round of 32.

 On 20 July 2021 Anicet announced that he is leaving Ludogorets after 7 years, due to mutual agreement, thanking everyone at the club for his experiences there.

 Future FC

 In late October 2021 he joined Egyptian Premier League club Future FC.
+He only had 5 appearances for the club and did not score or assist in any goals.